 The Department of Religious Studies (REL)

-The Department of Religious Studies, which engages in the descriptive, comparative, interpretive, and explanatory study of religion as a cross-cultural human phenomenon, offers an undergraduate major in religious studies and minors in Asian studies, Judaic studies, and religious studies.
+The Department of Religious Studies, which engages in the descriptive, comparative, interpretive, and explanatory study of religion as a cross-cultural human phenomenon, offers an undergraduate major in religious studies and minors in both religious studies and Judaic studies.

 Degree requirements.
-Students earning the bachelor of arts (BA) degree with a major in religious studies must complete all University, college (see pp. 52-53), and departmental degree requirements.
+Students earning the bachelor of arts (BA) degree with a major in religious studies must complete all University, college (see p.
+50-52), and departmental degree requirements.
 These include the general education requirements, the following major requirements, all requirements for an approved minor, and sufficient other credits to total 120 credit hours.